shiroyasha9/axios-fetch-adapter/README.md

 # Why

+I had been using [@vespaiach/axios-fetch-adapter](https://github.com/vespaiach/axios-fetch-adapter) for a while and it worked well.
+However, it's not maintained anymore and I needed it to be compatible with the latest version of Axios.
+So I decided to fork it and make it work with axios@1+.
 I'm going to adopt PWA to my web applications and those web apps are heavily using Axios with the default XMLHTTPRequest adapter.
 Hence, I have to switch to Fetch adapter; However, Axios doesn't have an adapter for fetch API for now.
 So I write one to use while waiting for an offical one from Axios.

 # Installation and Usage